 Muḥammad has no lord but ‘Ali.
 As the creature of ‘Ali, Muḥammad cannot be homologous with ‘Ali in his divinity.
 He must (and does) occupy an inferior position in the trinity of the Nusayris, as is clear from the Nusayri catechism, which charges Muḥammad with the duty of calling the believers to the knowledge of their Lord ‘Ali.

-As further evidence of the so-called Extremist Shiite origins of the Nation of Islam, a high-ranking figure in the A black nationalist sect of Islam founded in Detroit 1930.reported in 1964 that W.D.
+As further evidence of the so-called Extremist Shiite origins of the Nation of Islam, a high-ranking figure in the Nation of Islam reported in 1964 that W.D.
 Fard had left behind books before he disappeared: works that revealed that he had been sent to the West by “the Twelve Men of Mecca,” namely, the Twelve Imams themselves.
 During the same year, Elijah Muḥammad claimed that his teacher, W.D.
 Fard, had returned to “Twelve Men of Mecca.”
 The mission of Master W.D.
 Fard therefore begins and ends with the Twelve Imams of the so-called Extremist Shiites.

 Tynetta Muḥammad (1941-2015), a secretary and secret wife (or mistress, depending on one’s perspective) of Elijah Muḥammad, who only revealed her role after his passing, shared many of the lessons that she had learned from her husband and prophet.
 They include the belief that: